cwrc/RDF-extraction/README.md

 # RDF-extraction

-Extraction scripts for transforming the Orlando XML data into Linked Data
+Extraction scripts for transforming the Orlando XML data into Linked Data.

+You must have Python installed, at least version 3.8.

 ## Setup

 ### Download files from CWRC

+#### Prerequisites

-You must have a CWRC account to be able to do this with the appropriate permissions.
-(Sign up here)
+You must have a CWRC account to be able to do this with the appropriate permissions. ([Sign up here](https://cwrc.ca/user))

 In Root folder:

 1. Create a Virtual Environment:
 `python3 -m venv venv`
 1. Start Virtual Environment:
 `source ./venv/bin/activate`
-2. Install modules:
+1. Install modules:
 `pip install -r requirements.txt`
-3. Create an `.env` file with `username=XXX` and `password=yyy`, replacing `xxx` and `yyy` with the respective credentials.
+1. Create an `.env` file with `username=XXX` and `password=yyy`, replacing `xxx` and `yyy` with the respective credentials.

 Example file:

 ```env
 username=John Doe
 password=mySuperSecretpassword12!
 ```

+#### Run download script

-4. Run script:
+1. Run script:
 `python3 islandora_auth.py`
 (This by default will only download the Entries)

 ### To Run Extraction scripts

 These commands take place in `Entry` folder (`cd Entry`)

 1. Update `default directory` field within `testcases.json` to match where your source data files are